chipsalliance/Caliptra/doc/Caliptra.md

 * Its journey measurements in PCR3, extended by FMC
 * SRAM state, established by the prior runtime firmware image

-SRAM state will consist of measurements captured by prior runtime firmware image(s), and will not contain secrets or executable data[^5].
-Therefore, the trustworthiness of runtime firmware will be reflected in the measurements captured by FMC and evident in runtime firmware's alias certificate.
+SRAM state consists of measurements captured by prior runtime firmware images, and does not contain secrets or executable data[^5].
+Therefore, the trustworthiness of runtime firmware is reflected in the measurements captured by FMC and is evident in the runtime firmware alias certificate.

 Caliptra firmware will attest to PCR3 by including it as an input in all DPE leaf key derivations and as evidence in all DPE leaf key certificates.